Everything You Need to Know About Flying Allegiant Air in 2020

 Since I’ve been monitoring Allegiant’s flight prices, I’ve seen tickets from Springfield to Sanford going for as little as $63 each way!
 With flights from here to L.A. starting at $78, I’ve even wondered if it may even be worth arranging an itinerary where Allegiant takes me to LAX before boarding a flight with a different carrier to Asia or wherever.

 As far as traveling on a budget airline, considering that I’m not big on eating or drinking while in flight and don’t really have leg room requirements, there was really nothing for me to dislike about my flights.
 In my initial review, I did note there was some noticeable wear and tear along with some dinge on the plane I took to Sanford.
-However, I’ve since learned that that model plane was one of the older ones in their fleet.
+However, I’ve since learned that that model plane was one of those older ones that have since been decommissioned.
 Thus, during my flights to L.A. and Vegas, I haven’t noticed any such issues, with both planes looking clean and welcoming.

 To conclude, I’ve really enjoyed flying Allegiant Air so far.
 That said I will likely keep purchasing the same upgrades I’ve indulged in previously — although I might forgo a carry-on if I’m taking another short trip.
 On the other hand, it’s nice to know that some of these add-on fees can be passed over if I so choose.
 For that reason, I’d recommend checking out Allegiant the next time you need to fly.